-Cystic Fibrosis is a disease characterized by an insufficient production (or enough production but with an abnormal molecular structure) of CFTR which is an acronym for cystic fibrosis transmembrane regulator, a protein that plays a major role in our respiratory system.
-CFTR protein is usually found on pulmonary cell surfaces and they assist in pulmonary functions by regulating the exchange of sodium, H2O and chloride ions throughout the cell membrane.
-Periodic or chronic sinusitis and lung infections are very common in cystic fibrosis.
+Cystic Fibrosis is a disease characterized by insufficient production of CFTR (or enough production but with an abnormal molecular structure) CTFR is an acronym for cystic fibrosis transmembrane regulator, a protein that plays a major role in our respiratory system.
+CFTR protein exists on pulmonary cell surfaces and assists in pulmonary functions, regulating the exchange of sodium, H2O and chloride ions throughout the cell membrane.
+Periodic or chronic sinusitis and lung infections are common in cystic fibrosis.

-The transmission of cystic fibrosis occurs at a genetic level.
-Genes such as the G551D and the Delta F508 can suffer from mutations causing cystic fibrosis in two separate ways:
+Cystic fibrosis transmits genetically.
+Genes such as the G551D and the Delta F508 can suffer from mutations, causing cystic fibrosis in two separate ways:

-G551D mutations will give rise to the so called ‘door-jamming mutation’.
-This faulty mechanism is a result of the CFTR protein channel becoming closed and therefore, not allowing the proper ions to flow in and out of cells.
+G551D mutations cause the ‘door-jamming mutation’.
+This faulty mechanism results from the closing of the CFTR protein channel becoming and, therefore, not allowing the proper ions to flow in and out of cells.

-Delta F508 mutations will cause the CFTR protein being synthesized within the cell but is never able to reach the cell membrane where it is supposed to perform its function.
+Delta F508 mutations cause the CFTR protein to synthesize within the cell but are unable to reach the cell membrane, where it should perform its function.

-The absence or structural inadequacy of CFTR causes normal fluids in the pulmonary air passages, ducts in the pancreas, reproductive system and gastrointestinal tract, to become thicker and mucus-like instead of thin and watery as it should be.
-As a result of the production of this thick mucus, some of the above-mentioned areas can become obstructed, cause higher frequency of infections and reduce those organs’ ability to function.
+The absence or structural inadequacy of CFTR causes normal fluids in the pulmonary air passages, ducts in the pancreas, reproductive system and gastrointestinal tract, to become thicker and mucus-like, instead of normal thin and watery.
+The production of this thick mucus causes some of the above-mentioned areas to obstruct, increasing the frequency of infections and reducing those organs’ functionality.

 Cystic Fibrosis is Systemic

-As mentioned in the previous paragraph, cystic fibrosis is not limited to affecting the lungs exclusively.
+Cystic fibrosis is not limited to the lungs.
 Instead, it affects us at several systemic levels:

-Pulmonary Level: A lack of CFTR causes our lungs to produce thick mucus instead of a watery film.
-This heightened mucus-like environment induces greater chances of infection as well as the mechanical disadvantage of having the patient’s air passages becoming blocked or congested.
-In the long run, this chronic obstruction or congestion further damages pulmonary tissue.
+A lack of CFTR causes lungs to produce thick mucus instead of a watery film.
+This heightened mucus-like environment induces chances of infection and the mechanical disadvantage of the congestion of air passages.
+Eventually, this chronic obstruction or congestion damages pulmonary tissue.

-Pancreatic Level: The pancreas drains its normal content into the intestinal system via several ducts.
-If these ducts become blocked or congested, the body will not receive the necessary hormones such as insulin, leading to cystic fibrosis-induced diabetes.
-This congestion also causes the pancreatic tissue to scar, affecting the patient long-term as well.
+The pancreas drains its normal content into the intestinal system via several ducts.
+If these ducts block or clog, the body will not receive the necessary hormones such as insulin, causing cystic fibrosis-induced diabetes.
+This congestion also causes the pancreatic tissue to scar, affecting the patient long-term.

-Hepatic Level: Like the pancreas, the liver uses ducts to drain necessary content that our bodies use.
-Since these ducts become blocked or congested, cystic fibrosis may lead to hepatic cirrhosis.
+Like the pancreas, the liver uses ducts to drain the necessary content that our body requires.
+Since these ducts block or clog, cystic fibrosis may cause hepatic cirrhosis.

-Reproductive Level: Mucus-like congestions may cause infertility in both men and women.
+Mucus-like congestion may cause infertility in both men and women.

-Gastrointestinal Level: Due to blockages or congestions, surgery may be required to relieve the digestive system.
+Due to blockages or congestion, performing surgery may relieve the digestive system.

-Thanks to advances in medicine and the relentless pursuit of knowledge in the science world, life expectancy has dramatically improved.
-Roughly 60 years ago, it was difficult for children with cystic fibrosis to go through their youths unscathed.
-In contrast, today’s person with cystic fibrosis is expected to arrive at, at least 40 years of age with proper management and treatment.
-The ethnic group most affected by this condition is of Caucasian descent but it can affect people of all races with a rarer frequency of occurrence.
+Thanks to advances in medicine and the pursuit of knowledge in the science world, life expectancy has improved.
+60 years ago, it was difficult for children with cystic fibrosis to safely go through their youths.
+In contrast, today’s persons with cystic fibrosis can expect to live at least 40 years with proper management and treatment.
+The most affected ethnic group is of Caucasian descent but it can affect people of all races.

-“Lung transplantation is the established treatment for patients with end-stage pulmonary disease.
+“Lung transplantation is an established treatment for patients with end-stage pulmonary disease.
 The outcomes for patients undergoing transplantation for cystic fibrosis have rapidly improved and median survival now approaches or even exceeds 10 years in many treatment centers.
-Timely referral and close communication between the cystic fibrosis and transplant centers is required to provide sufficient time for assessment of suitability (of the donor and of the recipient), to determine whether indications are met and to establish that there are no foreseeable contraindications.
-Donor allocation programmes vary globally but aim to prioritize those waiting for transplants who have the most limited pre-transplant survival.
+Timely referral and close communication between the cystic fibrosis and transplant centers are required to provide sufficient time for assessment of suitability (of the donor and of the recipient), to determine whether indications are met and to establish that there are no foreseeable contraindications.
+Donor allocation programs vary globally but aim to prioritize those waiting for transplants who have the most limited pre-transplant survival.
 Adjunctive therapies, including noninvasive ventilation, can function as a bridge to transplantation.
-The most common cause of graft failure following lung transplantation is bronchiolitis obliterans, which is thought to be a form of chronic allograft rejection.”
-12
+The most common cause of graft failure following lung transplantation is bronchiolitis obliterans, which is thought to be a form of chronic allograft rejection.”12